reefer42/Xkaliber-repo/README.md

 password to iso is: **kali**

-this version only supports KDE but is keyboardless dedicated
+this version only supports KDE but is keyboardless dedicated (now supports desktops)

 search through applications for the installer after booting this iso